 Tōrō nagashi is a long-held Japanese tradition where candle-lit lanterns are released into rivers to guide the spirits of the departed back to the other world.
-I saw it for the first time last night at Shinobazu Pond in Ueno.
+I saw it for the first time at Shinobazu Pond in Ueno.
 It was a hauntingly beautiful sight, with a zen priest slowly releasing lanterns into the water from a rowing boat.
 In the darkness, the boat was barely visible, and so each lantern seemed to appear out of nowhere.
 Music in the video is by Zahn | Hatami | McClure.
 You can purchase the track here.

 Pingback: Freedom of Movement & The Komusō Monks of Japan | Ikimasho!

 Pingback: Japan’s beautiful Shirasagi-no Mai: White Heron Dance | Ikimasho!